17 Stunning Black And Yellow Birds You Should Know

 Western meadowlark perched on fence post with bright yellow chest brown streaked back and black V marking

-The Western Meadowlark Is Closely Related To The Eastern Meadowlark But Can Be Distinguished By Its Richer More Complex Song.
-Like Its Eastern Cousin It Features A Brilliant Yellow Chest With A Bold Black “v” Marking.
-Its Back Is Mottled Brown And White Which Camouflages It Perfectly In Open Prairies And Farmlands.
-This Species Is Particularly Symbolic Being The State Bird Of Six U.s. States Including Montana Kansas And Nebraska.
+The Western Meadowlark Is Closely Related To The Eastern Meadowlark But Can Be Distinguished By Its Richer More Complex Song Like Its Eastern Cousin It Features A Brilliant Yellow Chest With A Bold Black V Marking And It Is Often Admired As One Of The Most Iconic Black And Yellow Birds Its Back Is Mottled Brown And White Which Camouflages It Perfectly In Open Prairies And Farmlands This Species Is Particularly Symbolic Being The State Bird Of Six United States Including Montana Kansas And Nebraska.

-Western Meadowlarks Forage Mainly On The Ground Eating Insects In Summer And Seeds In Winter.
-Their Flute-like Melodies Are Among The Most Beautiful Bird Songs On The Continent Often Described As Liquid And Bubbling.
-Nests Are Well-hidden In Grasses Sometimes With Overhead Coverings Built By The Female.
-Although Their Populations Face Challenges From Habitat Loss Their Presence Remains An Essential Soundscape Of Western Grasslands.
-Spotting One Perched On A Fencepost Singing Against A Big-sky Backdrop Is A Classic Birdwatching Moment.
+Western Meadowlarks Forage Mainly On The Ground Eating Insects In Summer And Seeds In Winter Their Flute Like Melodies Are Among The Most Beautiful Bird Songs On The Continent Often Described As Liquid And Bubbling Nests Are Well Hidden In Grasses Sometimes With Overhead Coverings Built By The Female Although Their Populations Face Challenges From Habitat Loss Their Presence Alongside Other Black And Yellow Birds Remains An Essential Part Of Western Grasslands Spotting One Perched On A Fencepost Singing Against A Big Sky Backdrop Is A Classic Birdwatching Moment And A Reminder Of Why Black And Yellow Birds Are So Cherished Across The American Plains.

 Western Tanager